 GET INVOLVED

 HPTN 096 was developed and built upon a community-centered approach.
 Each component will involve tailored community engagement activities for the purposes of gaining participation in, awareness of, or acceptability for each part of the study.
-These community engagement activities are integrated into each component of the intervention and include the formation of a Community Advisory & Strategies Group, component-specific engagement, and indirect recruitment for the cross-sectional assessment.
+These community engagement activities are integrated into each component of the intervention and include the formation of a Community Advisory Group, component-specific engagement, and representation at regional and national conferences.

 Frequently Asked Questions